Misha Mahowald

 Michelle Anne Mahowald (January 12, 1963 - December 26, 1996) was an American computational neuroscientist in the emerging field of neuromorphic engineering.
-In 1996 she was inducted into the Women in Technology International Hall of Fame for her development of the Silicon Eye and other computational systems.
-She died by suicide at age 33.
+She was a pioneer in the development of the VLSI retina, which allowed for essentialy the creation of an electronic eye.
+In 1996, she was inducted into the Women in Technology International Hall of Fame for her development of the Silicon Eye and other computational systems.
+She had later struggled with psychosis and died by suicide at age 33.

 Early life and education

 Michelle, known as Misha, was born in Minneapolis, Minnesota, daughter of Alfred and Joan Fischer Mahowald.
 She had a younger sister, Sheila.